RaizenKy/Solidity_Raneses/README.md

 code blocks for commands
 ```

-## Help
+## Advice & Tips

-It can be hectic in first, but if you will get used to you will eventually handle the programs
+It can be hectic at first, but if you will get used to you will eventually handle the programs
 ```
 command to run if program contains helper info
 ```